 Tips & Tweaks:

-- If you are preparing this mainly for digestion, you can add betel leaves (paan leaves) while boiling; please beware that adding too many leaves lead to strong unpleasant flavor, so for every litre of water (not decoction) one medium-sized betel leaf is sufficient.
-If you are using chopped leaves, you may have to reduce further.
+- If you are serving chukku malli kaapi for improved digestion mainly after taking heavy dinner or wedding feast, you can add betel leaves (paan leaves) while boiling; please beware that adding too many leaves leads to strong unpleasant flavor, so for every litre of water (not decoction) one medium-sized betel leaf is sufficient.
+For stronger flavor, you may chop them before adding into the pan while boiling.

-- If you are preparing for common cold, you can add few tulsi (holy basil leaves) and/or thoothuvalai (Solanum trilobatum) leaves.
+- If you are preparing this for treating common cold, you can add few tulsi (holy basil leaves) and/or thoothuvalai (Solanum trilobatum) leaves.

 - You may replace palm jaggery with any available sweetener, if you are using honey, you can mix honey before serving when lukewarm.